ckdextergames/Icarus_mods/README.md

 10. <a name="10">__Creature Chaos!__</a> (Direct link: https://bit.ly/CKDcritters)

-Expanding on CriticalFail's original "Moar_Bearz" mod, I'm moving beyond my "So_Many_Bearz" mod to encompass all the different carnivorous varmints throughout both Olympus and Styx.
-This mod comes in four flavors, of increasing intensity.
+Expanding on CriticalFail's original "Moar_Bearz" mod, these mods increase the spawn rates for aggressive creatures (plus a few not super-aggressive ones such as boar and mammoth).
+This mod comes in two flavors: "LOW" and "HI".

-This mod increases the count and intensity of aggressive animals.
 Please see the full details before use!

 *__CAUTION__*: This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change these json files: "D_AISpawnRules", "D_AISpawnZones", and "D_AIAutonomousSpawns".
+Recommended to use alone, or with mods known not to change these json files: "D_AISpawnRules" and "D_AISpawnZones".
 Or, use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 -- [*__Return to mod list__*](#modlist)